MicrosoftCloudEssentials-LearningHub/DemosScenarios-TechTalks/0_Azure/3_AzureAI/9_AzureOpenAI/demos/1_OptimizingChatbotEfficiency.md

                 return result[0] if result else ""
 ```

-Integrating with Azure OpenAI:
+> Integrating with Azure OpenAI:

+> [!TIP]
-Use the Azure OpenAI API to send the prompt and receive the response.
+> Use the Azure OpenAI API to send the prompt and receive the response.
 Click [here](https://learn.microsoft.com/en-us/azure/ai-services/openai/quickstart?tabs=command-line%2Cpython-new&pivots=programming-language-python) if want to see more.

 ```python
 import os